stakater-archive/StakaterCloudDocs-Archived/content/sre/faq/faqs.md

 ### Which Red Hat OpenShift Container Platform rights do we have?
 Cluster-admin?
 Project-admin?

 Project-admin credentials are provided to you when you order your cluster.
+In future releases we will support Cluster-admin as well.

 ### What virtual machine sizes can I use?